omerito/Flicks---part-1/README.md

 `TODO://` In the **User Stories section below**, add an `x` in the `-[ ]` like this `- [x]` for any user story you complete. (🚫 Remove this paragraph after after checking off completed user stories)

 #### REQUIRED (10pts)
-- [ X ] (10pts) User can view a list of movies (title, poster image, and overview) currently playing in theaters from the Movie Database API.
+- [X] (10pts) User can view a list of movies (title, poster image, and overview) currently playing in theaters from the Movie Database API.

 #### BONUS
 - [X] (2pts) Views should be responsive for both landscape/portrait mode.